 R eviews have become a staple of modern business interactions and it’s almost inconceivable to have a product or service that doesn’t allow for reviews in one way or another.

 With BrandMentions you can now track the reviews you get in TripAdvisor, Booking, Yelp, Google My Business, Play Store, App Store, and Facebook.

 There is no doubt that reviews are highly important.
 Tracking them will surely help you better understand your customers, how they perceive your brand and therefore it will help you improve your business.

-Tracking your reviews coming from Google My Business, Facebook, App & Play Store has never been easier.
+Tracking ALL your reviews has never been easier.